orevaahia/pidgin-baseline/README.md

 - Supervised Model (word-level) - **24.67**
 - Supervised Model (BPE) - 13.00

-### Model Translations
+### Model Translations and Trained Model Weights
-Please refer to the [experiments folder](./experiments) to see the result translations by the different models.
+Please refer to the [experiments folder](./experiment_results) to see the result translations by the different models, as well as to access the trained model weights.

 ## Acknowledgments